Hassan S. Dashti, Ph.D., R.D.

 circadian rhythms; clinical trials; electronic health records; genetic epidemiology; large biobanks; nutrition; parenteral nutrition; perioperative care; precision medicine; sleep; wearables

-The Dashti Lab leads clinical and translational nutrition research focused on the sleep and circadian rhythms of patients with nutrition-related challenges.
-The goal of this research is to provide tailored medical treatments and therapies that are less disruptive to sleep and circadian rhythms across diverse patient populations.
+The Dashti Lab conducts cutting-edge clinical and translational research focused on the sleep and circadian rhythms of patients with nutrition-related challenges and at risk for malnutrition.
+Our mission is to develop personalized medical treatments and therapies that minimize disruptions to sleep and circadian health across diverse patient populations.

 Ongoing Projects